 Some women find that they are liable to develop an infection if, during sexual intercourse, their partner enters their vagina 'from behind'.
 This is simply because in this position it is more likely that bacteria from around the anus may be pushed forward towards the urethra.

 Some women who use a diaphram are likely to develop a urinary tract infection.
 Also women whose partners use a condom with spermicidal foam also tend to have in the vagina growth of E. coli bacteria which may enter the urethra.

 Frequent Intercourse: Honeymoon Cystitis

 In some women, high sexual activity may traumatize the urethra, disrupting its lining and making it more susceptible to infection.
 This is frequently called honeymoon cystitis.

-If you are an older adult you are at high risk for developing bladder infection (cystitis), with the incidence being as high as 33 out of 100 people.
+Older adults are at high risk for developing bladder infection (cystitis), with the incidence being as high as 33 out of 100 people.

-What may place the elderly at increased risk for developing bladder infection, is
+What may place the elderly at increased risk for developing bladder infection is:

 - lack of adequate fluids,

 - bowel incontinence,